LivingLegacyMedia/vowbound/chapter_02.md

 Behind the counter stood Merchant Varon himself.

 He was older than Cassian had expected.
-Seventy, perhaps, though he carried himself with rigid dignity.
+Seventy, perhaps, though he carried himself with a straight posture.
 His clothes were expensive but practical, his hair white and precisely trimmed, his hands steady as he examined a pocket watch through a jeweler's loupe.

 "Master Cassian," Varon said without looking up.
 "The ledger-keeper who corrected the magistrate's arithmetic.
 You've been standing outside my shop for seven minutes.
 If you're gathering courage, you're wasting both our time.
 If you're planning theft, I should warn you my locks are excellent."